The Boyfriend (TV series): Soundtrack

-The track "Dazed and Confused" from Bleach by the Korean indie band Glen Check was chosen as the theme song.
-Other songs include "Golden Hour" (Fujii Kaze remix) by Jvke and Fujii Kaze.
+The track "Dazed and Confused" from Bleach by the Korean indie band Glen Check is featured as the show's theme song.
+A second track by Glen Check, "4ever", is used as a leitmotif, or recurring refrain, to highlight key moments in the series when two cast members progress their relationship, or when an individual shows emotional growth.
+The "Golden Hour" (Fujii Kaze remix) by Jvke and Fujii Kaze also features in some episodes.